small lotus divider graphic on neutral colored background.

 2. Dosage and Form Matter More Than Most People Realize

-A supplement can include a well-studied ingredient and still be unlikely to do much if the dose is too low, the form is poorly absorbed, or it competes with other ingredients in the formulation.
+An ingredient's name tells you very little on its own.
+Dosage matters.
+Form matters.
+A supplement can include a well-studied ingredient and still be unlikely to produce meaningful effects if the dose is too low, the form is poorly absorbed, or it competes with other components in the formulation.
+This is one of the most common gaps between how supplements are marketed and how they actually perform.
+It rarely appears on the front label.

 3. Formulation Quality Is Often Overlooked